-for info and to register for weekly 5Rhythms class on Zoom
+Click above for info & to register for Friday Morning Waves weekly 5Rhythms practice on Zoom

 Below is a description of the 5Rhythms from master teacher

 While a seemingly simple process, the 5Rhythms practice facilitates deep and unending explorations, moving the dancer beyond self-imposed limitations and isolation into new depths of creativity and connection.

 The 5Rhythms – Flowing, Staccato, Chaos, Lyrical, Stillness® – are states of Being.
 They are a map to everywhere we want to go, on all planes of consciousness – inner and outer, forward and back, physical, emotional and intellectual.
 They are markers on the way back to a real self, a vulnerable, wild passionate, instinctive self.

 "In flowing, we physically practice the art of being fluid in our bodies.
 Flowing is the pipeline to our inner truth, the impulse to follow the flow of one’s own energy, to be true to oneself—listening and attending to our needs, receptive to our inner and outer worlds.
 When we open up to the flow of our physical beings, all other pathways open.

 It is one of the most beautiful and fascinating ways of dancing—to be in, to be around, and to watch.
 Men and women that embody the Rhythm of Flowing are supple, flexible, surrendered and trust their feet to lead them where they are meant to go."

 "In Staccato we physically practice the power of masculine energy.
 It is percussive and strong and promotes connection with the rest of the world.
 Staccato is the gateway to the heart.
 It shows us how